OmniMotion-X: Versatile Multimodal Whole-Body Motion Generation: Method

 \textbf{Multimodal Modeling.} Overall, the unified multimodal modeling is formulated as follows:

 where $f$ and $h$ denote the modality-specific encoder and projection layer, respectively.
-The concatenated representation $c$ is then fed into our DiT backbone as a conditioning prefix context.
+The concatenated representation $c$ is then fed into our DiT backbone as a conditioning prefix context, where attention mechanisms are employed to learn the correspondences among the various modalities.
 To constrain the physical properties of motion, we follow previous works~\cite{mdm,chen2024taming} by directly predicting motion $\hat{x}_0$ rather than noise.
 Consequently, our diffusion objective is defined as follows: